 5. Drink Well

-Soda, energy drinks, sugary teas, all can have a detrimental impact on your teeth, as they contain the perfect cocktail of enamel softening acids and sugars.
+Soda, energy drinks, and sugary teas can all have a detrimental impact on your teeth, as they contain the perfect cocktail of enamel-softening acids and sugars.
 Water and milk are both wholesome alternatives that support excellent oral health.
-Water especially can improve oral hygiene, as it washes away food debris and plaque producing bacteria with every cold sip.
+Water, especially, can improve oral hygiene, as it washes away food debris and plaque-producing bacteria with every cold sip.